skarmaniolos/statistics/README.md

-# Assorted Statistical Programming Collection.
+# Assorted Statistical Modelling Collection
 ###### A collection of various models, scripts and programs with a focus on practical statistics.

 ## Contents: